During the writ period (today until October 28, 2024), this website will be limited to information about emergencies and public safety concerns.

 In response bovine TB detected in a Saskatchewan cattle farm, hunters harvesting draw elk in WMZ 37 and elk and white-tailed deer during the regular season in WMZ 48 are required to submit the animals’ heads for bovine TB testing within one month from the time the animal was harvested.
 Submission of mule deer and moose remains voluntary.

 Submitting a head for bovine TB testing is the same as for chronic wasting disease (CWD) testing.
 Hunters must first acquire a unique tracking number by entering their harvest information online on the CWDSK webpage.
 Heads should be double-bagged with the tracking number either securely attached to the outside of the bag or placed in a resealable plastic bag inside the bag.
-Take the head to any regular CWD drop-off location.
+Heads can be dropped off at any regular CWD drop-off location.
 The whole head must be submitted for bovine TB testing.
 Additional lymph nodes from the head are required for bovine TB testing, as compared to CWD testing, so hunter collected samples are not suitable for bovine TB testing.
 An updated list of drop off locations can be found on the Chronic Wasting Disease webpage.
 Any submitted heads will be tested for both bovine TB and CWD.

 As bovine TB has not been detected in wildlife in the province, hunters will only be notified of their bovine TB result if the animal tests positive for the disease.
 CWD results will be posted online.
 Hunters can use the tracking number they received when registering their submission to look up their CWD result on the Chronic Wasting Disease webpage.